Phase Shift Compression for Control Signaling Reduction in IRS-Aided Wireless Systems: Global Attention and Lightweight Design: S-GAPSCN for QPS Compression and Reconstruction

-Inspired by the success of feature scaling architectures in image processing, we propose a lightweight MSSGAM to compensate for the performance degradation caused by simplifying the model size of the decoder, which is shown in Fig.~\ref{MSSGAM}.
-The details of MSSGAM are shown in Fig.~\ref{MSSGAM}, which consist of two downscale processes (the first with attention mechanisms) and two upscale processes (the first with attention mechanisms).
-Similar to \cite{YZhang}, we use a convolutional layer with stride 2 to downscale the data and a transpose convolutional layer with stride 2 to upscale the data.
-It should be noted that the attention downscale process consists of two branches.
-The first branch generates the attention map by adopting the simplified global attention which expands one dimension for features and employs a 2D convolutional layer with a nonlinear activation function sigmoid to produce the attention map and reduce the expanded dimension to obtain the final attention map.
+Inspired by the success of feature scaling architectures in image processing, we propose a lightweight JAAMSN to compensate for the performance degradation caused by simplifying the model parameter of the decoder, as shown in Fig.\ref{JAAMSN}.
+The details of JAAMSN are shown in Fig.\ref{JAAMSN}, which consist of two downscale processes (the first with attention mechanisms) and two upscale processes (the first with attention mechanisms).
+Similar to AGSN, we use a convolutional layer with stride 2 to downscale the data and a transpose convolutional layer with stride 2 to upscale the data.
+The attention downscale process consists of two branches.
+The first branch generates the attention map by adopting simplified global attention, which expands one dimension for features and employs a 2D convolutional layer with a nonlinear activation function sigmoid to produce the attention map and reduce the expanded dimension to obtain the final attention map.
 The second branch uses the convolutional layer to extract the most important information from input data.
 In the end, we construct an element-wise product between the outputs of the two branches.
-There is only one difference between the upscale and downscale processes: we change the 2D convolutional layer to a 2D transpose convolutional layer for the upscale process, while there is no such change for the downscale process.
-The MSSGAM can be formulated as follows:
+The only difference between the upscale and downscale processes is that we change the 2D convolutional layer to a 2D transpose convolutional layer for the upscale process, while there is no such change for the downscale process.
+The JAAMSN can be formulated as follows: